quark-engine/quark-engine/docs/source/quark_script.rst

 First, we design a detection rule ``ExternalStringsCommands.json`` to spot on behavior using external strings as commands.

-Next, we use Quark API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` to check if there are any APIs in the caller method for string matching.
+Next, we use Quark API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` to check if any APIs in the caller method for string matching.

-If NO, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.
+If Not, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.

 If YES, check if there are any delimiters used in string matching for a filter.
 IF NOT, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.